-2.6 European Standardisation Bodies
+2.6 European Standardization Bodies

-Standards are mainly initiated according to market needs and, therefore, industry plays an important role in order to ensure that goods and services meet the requirements of European policies and regulations.
+Standards are mainly initiated according to market needs and, therefore, industry plays a key role to ensure that goods and services meet the requirements of European policies and regulations.
 Within Europe, the key players in the development of European standards are the following organizations (as identified in European Regulation 1025/2012, articles 2 and 4):

-The European Committee for Standardisation (CEN), a private international non-profit organization, brings together the National Standarization Bodies (NSB) of 33 European countries, providing a platform for the development of European Standards and other technical documents in various fields (products, materials, services and processes).
+• The European Committee for Standardisation (CEN), a private international non-profit organization, brings together the National Standardization Bodies (NSB) of 33 European countries, providing a platform for the development of European Standards and other technical documents in various fields (products, materials, services and processes).
 Industry can only access CEN through the NSBs.